Trump backlash could make 2018 a new 'Year of Women' for voters

 "Women are solution oriented.
 They don't come into politics because they want to be a senator, they come to politics because they have an issue in their community and they want to get something done," added Vilardi.

 That doesn't mean that their task is not daunting.
-A majority of white women voted for Donald Trump (although women nationally give him very low marks) and Clinton's defeat (although she handily won the popular vote) came despite her having vastly more experience in government than her opponent.
+A majority of white women voted for Donald Trump (although women nationally have given him very low marks) and Clinton's defeat (although she handily won the popular vote) came despite her having vastly more experience in government than her opponent.